IRS and DOL announce two new Payroll Tax Credits

 Small Business Exemption

 Small businesses with fewer than 50 employees will be eligible for an exemption from the leave requirements relating to school closings or childcare unavailability where the requirements would jeopardize the ability of the business to continue.
-The exemption will be available on the basis of simple and clear criteria that make it available in circumstances involving jeopardy to the viability of an employer’s business as a going concern.
-Labor will provide emergency guidance and rulemaking to clearly articulate this standard.
+The exemption will be available based on simple and transparent criteria that make it available in the circumstances involving jeopardy to the viability of an employer’s business as a going concern.
+Labor will provide emergency guidance and rulemaking to articulate this standard clearly.

 For More Information

 For more information about these credits and other relief, visit Coronavirus Tax Relief on IRS.gov.
 Information regarding the process to receive an advance payment of the credit will be posted next week.